WillNaf/Credit_Card_Fraud_Detection/README.md

 Local Outlier Factor (LOF): The anomaly score of each sample is called the Local Outlier Factor.
 It measures the local deviation of density of a given sample with respect to its neighbors.
 It is local in that the anomaly score depends on how isolated the object is with respect to the surrounding neighborhood.

+The dataset used in this analysis is a credit card transaction dataset with 28481 rows and 31 columns.
+The columns are labeled as 'Time', 'V1' through 'V28', 'Amount', and 'Class'.
+The labels 'V1' through 'V28' are the result of a PCA transformation, and these represent components that are linear combinations of the original features.
+The PCA transformation was applied to protect sensitive information in the dataset.
+The 'Class' column is the target variable, where a value of '1' represents fraudulent transactions and '0' represents valid transactions.

+Upon inspection, we see that the dataset is heavily imbalanced with the 'Class' distribution being approximately 0.0017, indicating that fraudulent transactions are rare compared to valid transactions.
+This is not surprising as in real-world scenarios, fraud is typically a rare event.

+Two outlier detection models were trained on this dataset: Isolation Forest and Local Outlier Factor.

+Isolation Forest has an error of 71 and accuracy of 99.75%.
+The precision for detecting fraudulent cases (class 1) is 0.28, meaning that out of all the cases that the model identified as fraud, only 28% were actually fraud.
+The recall for fraudulent cases is 0.29, indicating that out of all actual fraud cases, the model was able to identify 29% of them correctly.
+This leads to an F1 score of 0.28, providing a balance between precision and recall for fraud cases.

+Local Outlier Factor has an error of 97 and accuracy of 99.65%.
+However, this model performs significantly worse in detecting fraud, with a precision and recall of only 0.02, leading to an F1 score of 0.02.
+This model is not suitable for the task of detecting fraud in this case.

+In conclusion, given the imbalanced nature of the data and the nature of the task (fraud detection), it is crucial to consider metrics beyond just accuracy when evaluating the model.
+While both models have high accuracy, their ability to correctly identify fraudulent transactions is notably different.
+The Isolation Forest model significantly outperforms the Local Outlier Factor model in detecting fraudulent cases in this scenario.
+Further investigation and tuning could potentially improve these results, and it could also be beneficial to look into other techniques that are specifically designed to handle imbalanced data.

 ## Evaluation
 After running the models, the script prints the number of errors for each model, their accuracy scores, and a full classification report.